Benign Underfitting of Stochastic Gradient Descent: Multi-epoch SGD for empirical risk minimization

-The upper bound builds on stability arguments similar to those of the smooth case \citep{nagaraj2019sgd}.
-Importantly though, lack of smoothness means worse stability rates and necessitates a little extra care in the proof.
-We define the uniform argument stability of SGD by;

-where $f_1, \ldots, f_t, f'$ are any sequence of convex Lipschitz losses, $w_{t+1}$ the iterate produced by gradient descent from $w_1\in W$ on $f_1, \ldots, f_t$, and $w_{t+1}^{(i)}$ the iterate produced from $w_1$ on the same sequence after replacing $f_i$ with $f'$.
-Our upper bound for multi-epoch wor-SGD stated and proved below concludes this section. \begin{theorem} Let $S = \cb{f(w; t)}_{t=1}^n$ be a set of $n$ convex, $G$-Lipschitz losses over a convex and compact domain $W \subseteq \R^d$ of diameter $D$, and consider running $K\geq 1$ epochs of wor-SGD over $S$.
-Then, for both single-shuffle and multi-shuffle variants, we have
+Next, we complement \cref{thm:melb_main} with an upper bound that builds on stability arguments similar to those of the smooth case \citep{nagaraj2019sgd}.
+Importantly though, lack of smoothness means worse stability rates and necessitates extra care in the technical arguments.
+Below, we prove the multi-shuffle case, and defer the full details for the single-shuffle case to \cref{sec:proof:mesgd_ub}. \begin{theorem} Let $S = \cb{f(w; t)}_{t=1}^n$ be a set of $n$ convex, $G$-Lipschitz losses over a convex and compact domain $W \subseteq \R^d$ of diameter $D$, and consider running $K\geq 1$ epochs of wor-SGD over $S$.
+Then, we have the following guarantees: \begin{enumerate}[label=(\roman*),nosep] \item For multi-shuffle, with step-size $\eta = D/ (G n^{3/4}K^{1/2} )$, we have